 However, campaigning works most effectively when there is a personal touch associated with it.
 After all, a voter might be more influenced to support a campaign through a volunteer than a poster outside a store, right?
 This is why door-to-door canvassing is so useful for getting heard as well as learning more about your voter.
 Unfortunately, for larger campaigns or ones that have a time restriction, it just isn’t possible to visit every voter for campaigning.
 Besides, without a large pool of volunteers, door-to-door canvassing is almost impossible.

 Through phone banking, you can reach thousands of voters in a quick and efficient manner.
 How long does calling a single voter take?
-Just 3 minutes, sometimes even less!
+Just 3 minutes, sometimes even less, depending on the campaign type, list quality, and calling setup.

 How does phonebanking work?